addiscent/iplog-to-sql-table/README.md

     IMPORTANT - The use of the "insert" option is REQUIRED if you wish records to be inserted into the SQL database.
 By default, the "insert" option is NOT SET.
-This gives the behavior of making the program "safe" to use for examination of success/fail rates of IP log parsing and validation errors, without commtting records to the SQL database.
+This gives the behavior of making the program "safe" by default to use for examination of success/fail rates of IP log parsing and validation errors, without commtting records to the SQL database.

 Files: